-The High Contracting Parties reciprocally undertake that in no case will they seek otherwise than by pacific means the settlement of disputes or conflicts, of whatever nature they may be, which may arise between Luxemburg and the Netherlands and which it has not been possible to settle within a reasonable time by the normal methods of diplomacy.
+The High Contracting Parties reciprocally undertake that in no case will they seek, otherwise than by pacific means, the settlement of disputes or conflicts, of whatever nature they may be which may arise between Czechoslovakia and the Netherlands and which it has been impossible, to settle in a reasonable time by the normal methods of diplomacy.

-All disputes of any nature whatsoever relating to a right asserted by one of the High Contracting Parties and contested by the other, which it may not have been possible to settle amicably by the normal methods of diplomacy, shall be submitted for decision either to the Permanent Court of International Justice or to an arbitral tribunal, as laid down hereinafter.
+All disputes of every kind relating to a right asserted by one of the High Contracting Parties and contested by the other, which it has not been possible to settle amicably by the normal methods of diplomacy, shall be submitted for decision either to the Permanent Court of International Justice or to an arbitral tribunal, as laid down hereinafter.
+It is agreed that the disputes referred to above shall include, in particular, those mentioned in Article 13 of the Covenant of the League of Nations.